North Indian culture: Music and dance

-Architecture and Art
+Architecture and art

-The splendor and vastness of the architectural heritage of North India can easily be demonstrated by the fact that out of twenty-three cultural world heritage sites in India which have been declared by UNESCO, ten are in North India.
-The Taj Mahal, a perfect blend of Muslim and Indian architecture, is one of the new seven wonders of the world.
-The Mahabodhi Temple complex at Bodh Gaya, Bihar built by Emperor Ashoka in 260 BC, marks the enlightenment of Siddhartha Gautam Buddha.
+Out of twenty-three cultural world heritage sites in India which have been declared by UNESCO, ten are in North India.
+The Taj Mahal, the quintessential Indo-Islamic architecture, is one of the seven wonders of the world.
+The Mahabodhi Temple complex at Bodh Gaya, Bihar built by Mauryan emperor Ashoka in 260 BC, marks the enlightenment of Buddha.
 Khajuraho temple and Buddhist monuments of Sanchi in Madhya Pradesh finds itself in the list of world heritage sites.
-Other renowned architectural and holy sites are Sri Harmandir Sahib ("The Golden Temple") in Amritsar, Punjab, Urban and Architectural Work of Le Corbusier in Chandigarh, Dilwara Temples of Mount Abu, Rajasthan to name only a few.
+Other renowned architectural and holy sites are the Golden Temple in Amritsar (Punjab), Urban and Architectural Work of Le Corbusier in Chandigarh, Dilwara Temples of Mount Abu(Rajasthan) to name a few.
 A different genre of paintings evolved in North India especially the miniature paintings.
-Rajput Painting a style of Indian painting that evolved and flourished during the 18th century, in the royal courts of Rajputana.
+Rajput painting a style of Indian painting that evolved and flourished during the 18th-century, in the royal courts of Rajputana.
 Rajput paintings depict a number of themes, events of epics like the Ramayana and the Mahabharata, Krishna's life, beautiful landscapes, and humans.

-One of the best-known examples of North Indian sculpture is the Lion capital of Ashoka, Sarnath.
+One of the best-known examples of North Indian sculpture is the Lion Capital of Ashoka, Sarnath.
 It is the source for the national emblem of India and hints at the richness and grandeur of the ancient Mauryan Empire.
-The Rampurva Bull capital is one of the best specimens of animal sculpture.
-Two different schools of art namely the Gandhara and Mathura schools of art evolved which represented the developments in sculptures, stucco, and clay as well as in mural paintings.
-The Kushana kings, particularly Kanishka, encouraged the Gandhara artists to sculpture themes from Buddha's life and the Jatakas.
+The Rampurva bull capital is one of the best specimens of animal sculpture.

+Two different schools of art namely the Gandhara and Mathura schools of art evolved in ancient times which represented the developments in sculptures, stucco, and clay as well as in mural paintings.
+The Kushana emperors, particularly Kanishka, encouraged the Gandhara artists to sculpture themes from Buddha's life and the Jatakas.
 The distinctive school of art which grew here is called the Gandhara school of art.
 A large number of the images of the Buddha and the Bodhisattvas were produced.
-Mathura art, however, reached its peak during the Gupta period (AD 325 to 600).
+Mathura art, however, reached its peak during the Gupta period.
 The human figure reached its most sublime representation in the Gupta classical phase when divine images, conceived and rendered in human shape, attained a superhuman aspect and manifested great spiritual import.
 The sculptures were marked by sharp and beautiful features, graceful and slim bodies, with many folds of transparent drapery and a new style of coiffure.